Skip to main content

 Update a secret in the current environment.

-ek update <name>
+ek secret update <name>

 Arguments: